Improving the experience of people facing floods, with personalized alerts and real-time data.

 Early Design Explorations

-To enhance learning at this stage, a navigable prototype was created with the help of the Marvel app, where some preliminary tests were conducted, identifying issues that were addressed in the following stage.
+To enhance learning in this stage, a navigable prototype was created with the help of the Marvel app, where some preliminary tests were conducted by me and the team itself, allowing us to identify areas for improvement before creating any high-fidelity prototype.

 Detailed Wireframe Development